appnormal/apn_router/README.md

 # apn_router

-A new Appnormal flutter package which provides a custom router with simple page routes.
+A new Appnormal flutter package which provides a custom router for simple page routes on Android and iOS.
+Modals supported via `modal_bottom_sheet`